Public transit was free for many Coloradans in August. When fares returned, many riders stayed, data shows.

 “One hundred percent.
 As long as we don’t get to the point where we’re overloading our buses and we don’t have too many riders for our buses,” he said.

-A monthlong zero-fare program was a challenge for Greeley-Evans Transit (GET) when it was down about six drivers, but the $30,000 grant helped the agency cover overtime costs, according to CASTA, which collected feedback from the agencies.
+A monthlong zero-fare program was a challenge for Greeley-Evans Transit, known as GET, because it was down about six drivers, but the $30,000 grant helped the agency cover overtime costs, according to CASTA, which collected feedback from the agencies.

 Though GET offers free transit for children year-round, the Zero Fare program allowed a mother to join her child on the bus several times to help find the best route home once after-school programs ended, said Ann Rajewski, executive director of CASTA.